 We’ve all heard horror stories about brilliant kids—straight As, perfect test scores—who were rejected from nearly every school on their college list.

-Pierre and I recently started working on transfer applications with a student who’d been waitlisted, and then rejected at a number of top-20 universities, including Harvard and Yale.
+I recently started working on transfer applications with a student who’d been waitlisted, and then rejected at a number of top-20 universities, including Harvard and Yale.
 She’d only been accepted to one college—her safety school.
 She had a near-perfect high school GPA (ranked second in a giant class), had taken the most challenging courses offered by her school, and was only a few points shy of 1600 on the SAT.
 And she had a long list of extracurricular activities—sports (she was even a team captain one semester), community service, science fairs, and on and on.

 So how is this possible?
 How does a star student like this end up only getting into her safety school?